RetroGameGirl/devCMDcycle.py/README.md

 # Getting Started

  * Ensure you have Python 3.x and the Tkinter library installed.
- * put the script in your path ans run the script from your project's directory: CMDCycle.py
+ * put the script in your path and run the script from your project's directory: devCMDcycle.py
  * Select your main source file and the appropriate toolchain.
  * Configure your toolchains, paths, and custom buttons via the Settings menu.
 Configuration

-The true power of CMDCycle.py lies in its configuration.
+The true power of devCMDcycle.py lies in its configuration.
 All settings are stored in a simple .ini file, making your setups portable.

 The application uses a placeholder system to make commands flexible: